manimejia/manimejia.github.io/projects/OSU/Graduate-School-Website.md

    caption: This screenshot highlights the use of the "contact card" design pattern, which is incorporated throughout the site whenever personal contact information is displayed.

 tasks:
   - Developed comprehensive documentation of the legacy website.
   - Designed a content strategy to cover the same information with zero redundancy.
   - Worked closely with various OSU entities to establish the requirements and restrictions for the new website, to be built on the Drupal 7 platform.
   - Met regularly with stakeholders to discuss their own needs for the new website.
   - Developed wireframes, diagrams. and questionnaires to communicate with and collect feedback   from all stakeholders.
-- |
-  Developed numerous usability innovations, which allowed this academic website to stand out from others and receive much recognition.
-This included, in part:
+  - Developed numerous usability innovations, which allowed this academic website to stand out from others and receive much recognition.

-  - A 'multi-audience' home page layout and 'content agnostic' homepage carousel
+#  - A 'multi-audience' home page layout and 'content agnostic' homepage carousel
-  - A searchable and very informative listing of all current Graduate Programs
+#  - A searchable and very informative listing of all current Graduate Programs
-  - An integrated tool for departments to request updates to program information
+#  - An integrated tool for departments to request updates to program information
-  - Customized content management tools for site administrators and content editors.
+#  - Customized content management tools for site administrators and content editors.
-  - A prominent notifications display, with easy to manage set of notification templates.
+#  - A prominent notifications display, with easy to manage set of notification templates.
-  - Many integrated forms and tools for collecting data
+#  - Many integrated forms and tools for collecting data
-  - A simple API for sending website data to Google spreadsheets
+#  - A simple API for sending website data to Google spreadsheets

 ---